Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Abstract

 \section{Abstract}

 Constraint programming is known for being an efficient approach to solving combinatorial problems.
 Important design choices in a solver are the \textit{branching heuristics}, designed to lead the search to the best solutions in a minimum amount of time.
 However, developing these heuristics is a time-consuming process that requires problem-specific expertise.
-This observation has motivated many efforts to use machine learning to learn efficient heuristics without expert intervention automatically.
-To our knowledge, it is still an open research question.
-Although several generic \textit{variable-selection heuristics} are available in the literature, the options for a generic \textit{value-selection heuristic} are more scarce.
-In this paper, we propose to tackle this issue by introducing a generic learning procedure that can be used to obtain a value-selection heuristic inside a constraint programming solver.
-This has been achieved thanks to the combination of a \textit{deep Q-learning} algorithm, a tailored \textit{reward signal}, and a \textit{heterogeneous graph neural network} architecture.
-Experiments on \textit{graph coloring}, \textit{maximum independent set}, and \textit{maximum cut} problems show that our framework is able to find better solutions close to optimality without requiring a large number of backtracks while being generic.
+This observation has motivated many efforts to use machine learning to automatically learn efficient heuristics without expert intervention.
+Although several generic \textit{variable-selection heuristics} are available in the literature, the options for \textit{value-selection heuristics} are more scarce.
+We propose to tackle this issue by introducing a generic learning procedure that can be used to obtain a value-selection heuristic inside a constraint programming solver.
+This has been achieved thanks to the combination of a \textit{deep Q-learning} algorithm, a tailored \textit{reward signal}, and a \textit{heterogeneous graph neural network}.
+Experiments on \textit{graph coloring}, \textit{maximum independent set}, and \textit{maximum cut} problems show that this framework competes with the well-known impact-based and activity-based search heuristics and can find solutions close to optimality without requiring a large number of backtracks.